-Email Verification Is Your Best Friend
+Email Validation Is Your Best Friend

 Since the two less common reasons for a domain lacking MX records are ultimately outside of the control of both you and Mailgun, let's focus on the one thing that is within your control: gathering your recipients' email addresses.

-It is fairly certain that a list filled with addresses such as firstname.lastname@example.org or email@example.com has an underlying issue at the point of data entry.
-Whether a user directly enters information into a web form, or an employee manually records contact details from recently signed contracts, our email verification service can help!
-Some of the checks our email verification service performs can highlight when a domain lacks MX records or appears to be mistyped.
+It is fairly certain that a list filled with addresses such as email@example.com or firstname.lastname@example.org has an underlying issue at the point of data entry.
+Whether a user directly enters information into a web form, or an employee manually records contact details from recently signed contracts, our Mailgun Validate service can help!
+Some of the checks our email validation service performs can highlight when a domain lacks MX records or appears to be mistyped.
 Removing or correcting these addresses before sending will keep both your mailing lists and your Logs clean and pristine.
 It may seem obvious, but it's worth stating that this kind of due diligence has a massive effect on your mail's deliverability.